pitchmuc/cjapy/docs/projects.md

 ## Find the components used

 One of the most important use-cases that cannot be done directly in Adobe Analytics is where the different components are used.\
-If you have a dimension or a segment, you would like to know wich projects or segment are using it.\
+If you have a dimension or a filter, you would like to know wich projects or filters are using it.\
 I have created a method that is doing that for you : `findComponentsUsage` This method takes 7 possibles arguments.

 * components : REQUIRED : list of component to look for.
     Example : evar10,event1,prop3,segmentId, calculatedMetricsId
 * ProjectDetails: OPTIONAL : list of instances of `Project` class.
-* segments : OPTIONAL : If you wish to pass the segments to look for. (should contain definition)
+* filters : OPTIONAL : If you wish to pass the segments to look for. (should contain definition)
 * calculatedMetrics : OPTIONAL : If you wish to pass the segments to look for. (should contain definition)
 * recursive : OPTIONAL : if set to True, will also find the reference where the meta component are used. e.g. : segments based on your elements will also be searched to see where they are located..